 What has the best rides Tokyo Disney Sea vs Disney Tokyo?

-The rides at both parks are incredible.
-Again I would say the main difference is between traditional Disney experience and something unique!
+The rides at both Tokyo Dinseysea and Disney Tokyo parks are incredible.
+Again I would say however that the main difference between the rides at the two parks is the difference between having the traditional Disney experience and something unique.

 At Disneyland Japan you will find some of the classic rides such as: